th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/_index.md

 ## Running fundamental system

-You have several variants how to run Kubernetes and Cassandra clusters:
+You have two options on how to run Kubernetes and Cassandra clusters:
-- Run it as it supposed to be
+- Run it as it supposed to;
-- Run it within Docker container
+- Run it within the Docker container.

 <recommendations :items="install_variants" ></recommendations>